Contact

 What Happens After a Request is Made

 When a reasonable accommodation request is made, the property owner must respond in a timely manner to the person who made the request.
 A delay in responding can be considered a denial by HUD.
+While HUD does not provide a specific timeframe, it has stated that within 10 days is a best practice.

-Accepted: If the request is accepted, the property owner must provide a timeframe within which the request will be completed.
+Accepted: If the request is approved, the property owner must provide a timeframe within which the request will be completed.
 The owner may ask to meet the need identified in the request in a different manner, and this should be done as a discussion.
 For example, a request may have been to have copies of all correspondence to the tenant mailed to the tenant’s father.
 The owner may ask if it would be okay to scan and email the correspondence rather than using the U.S. Mail.

 Denied: If the request is denied, the property owner must give a reason for the denial.
 However, the owner must continue to consider alternative accommodations that would meet the person’s needs.